FreddieBeasley/blockchain_voting/voting_blockchain_java_app/out/production/blockchain-app/network/DOCUMENTATION.md

-# 📘 Documentation – Network Module (Voting Blockchain Java App)
+# 📘 Documentation – Network Module (Voting resources.Blockchain Java App)

 This document provided **in-depth technical documentation** for the `network/` module, which implements the core functionality of a peer on a network communicating with other peer regarding blockchain updates in java.